Best Secured Credit Cards in Canada for 2026

 How long should you keep a secured credit card?

-It can take anywhere from three months to one year to improve your credit, so hold onto it until there's improvement.
+It can take anywhere from 3 months to 1 year to improve your credit, so hold onto it until there's improvement.
 If it’s your oldest card, don’t close it as soon as your credit improves, or your score could drop.

 Can you increase the credit limit on a secured credit card?

 You can increase the amount of available credit on your secured credit card by adding to your security deposit account.
-Simply deposit money into your account for a higher credit limit and remember to keep topping off your balance.
+Simply deposit money into your account for a higher credit limit – but remember to keep paying off your balance.